|

 at the Court House in Stabroek, Demerary.

-His Excellency Governor H. W. Bentinck,
+His Excellency Governor H. W. BENTINCK,

 The Honble.
-P. C. Ouckama, Commandeur of Essequebo.
+P. C. OUCKAMA, Commandeur of Essequebo.

 The Honble.
-P. F. [sic] Van Berckel LL.D.
-Fiscaal of Demerary.,
+P. F. [sic] VAN BERCKEL

 And the Honorable [right pointing brace indicating 'Members of the

-Court of Policy.]
+Court of Policy.']

-J. J. Deeges, [right pointing brace indicating 'Esquires.
+J. J. DEEGES, [right pointing brace indicating 'Esquires.

-Financial Representatives.]
+Financial Representatives.']

-J. Wilson,
+J. WILSON,

-E. Bishop, Jun.
+E. BISHOP, Jun.

-J. Rutherford,
+J. RUTHERFORD,

-Tuesday, 4th December 1810. [heading]
+Tuesday, 4th December 1810.

-(After Prayers.) [heading]
+(After Prayers.)

-The Financial Representatives having attended the Court agreeable
+The Financial Representatives having

-read to the Court a paper containing some remarks and representations of the
+begged the Governor leave to read to the Court a paper containing some remarks

-Financial Representatives as to the nature of their offices, which having obtained,
+and representations of the Financial Representatives as to the nature of their

-Mr. Wilson read as follows: -
+offices, which having obtained, Mr. WILSON read as follows: -

 The Financial Representatives have long considered that the nature

-and extent of the duties of their situation should be clearly defined, but not
+and extent of the duties of their situation should be clearly defined, but not withstanding

-present members.
+members.
 At the last meeting of the combined Court the Financial

-Representative were told that they were appointed by a resolution of the
+Representatives were told that they were appointed by a resolution of the

 Honorable Court of Policy subsequent to the capture of the Colony in the year